Skip to content

 Goodcall$79/mo100 callers$0.50/callerVoiceNoMinutesStandard

-Frontdesk (was My AI Front Desk)Free (20 min) / $99/mo200 min$0.25/min (credits)Voice + chat + SMS + emailNoMinutesStandard
+Frontdesk (was My AI Front Desk)$20/mo (no voice) / $99/mo200 min ($99 plan)$0.25/min (credits)Voice + chat + SMS + emailNoMinutesStandard

 AIRA

 The per-call billing model works well for businesses with low call volume but longer conversations.
 If your average call runs 5+ minutes, paying a flat per-call rate rather than per minute can save money.
-AIRA's 31-language support and native bilingual capability make it a strong pick for businesses serving multilingual communities.
+AIRA's 74-language support and native bilingual capability make it a strong pick for businesses serving multilingual communities.

 The trade-off is scope.
-AIRA handles voice calls only, with no SMS or WhatsApp follow-up.
+AIRA handles voice calls only, with no SMS follow-up.
 Its HIPAA status is contradictory: AIRA's materials claim compliance in some places and not in others, so do not treat it as confirmed for healthcare, legal, or financial work.
 At 30 included calls, a moderately busy small business will exceed the base plan quickly.
 The AIRA vs Trillet comparison details where the per-call model and single-channel scope create gaps on complex calls.

 Best for: Very low-volume businesses, especially those needing bilingual English/Spanish reception.